 Heads up Display (HUD)

 Some vehicles actually project information on to the windshield (such as speed, temperature, navigation instructions etc.).
-It is designed for the driver to be able to keep an eye on the important information about the vehicle without taking his/her eyes off the road.
+This allows the driver to be able to keep an eye on the important information about the vehicle without taking his/her eyes off the road.

 Lane Departure Warning System